 Jamie Wozniak took the reins of the Thunder program in 2010.

-In just four seasons, the Thunder ripped off their best season as a member of NCAA Division III, earning a 24-6 record during the 2014 season.
+In just her fourth campaign, the Thunder ripped off their best season as a member of NCAA Division III, earning a 24-6 record during the 2014 season.
 Five of the team's losses during the season came to teams that were ranked in the top five in the nation.
 The team produced an Academic All-District performer for the first team in team history.
 The team's success saw Trine appear in the NCAA regional rankings, a first for the team since joining Division III.

 A key to the success of the program has been players performing at an all-conference level.
-Wozniak has coached her players to eight All-MIAA selections since 2010.
+Wozniak has coached her players to 11 All-MIAA selections since 2010.
 Trine has had two players named All-MIAA in the same year three times, the only times that has happened since the school joined NCAA Division III.
-She has a career record of 98-106 entering the 2017 season.
+She has a career record of 122-131 entering the 2019 season.